-Adriana Popescu, Interim Dean of Library Services
+Adriana Popescu, Dean of Library Services

 Robert E. Kennedy Library (Bldg 35)

-Kennedy Library selects and delivers quality information in all formats, provides active learning environments, promotes the skills that are needed for student success, and collects and preserves unique collections.
+Kennedy Library selects and delivers information in all formats, provides active learning environments, promotes the skills that are needed for student success, and collects and preserves unique collections.

 Librarians partner with faculty to help students develop research skills relevant to all disciplines.
 They work with students to ensure they acquire and practice the skills they need to succeed in a complex information environment.
 This includes finding quality information and using it to communicate skillfully through a variety of media.
-The librarians and a team of peer-to-peer student assistants teach more than 400 courses each year and provide web- based resources to supplement in-class teaching.
+The librarians and a team of peer-to-peer student assistants teach more than 400 workshops each year and provide web- based resources to supplement in-class instruction.